DiegoPino/islandora_piwik/README.md

 The module also tracks searches against Islandora using Islandora Solr Search, including searches that return zero results.

+## Collection-specific site IDs

+This module allows administrators to associate a Piwik site ID with a specific collection PID.
+This feature allows the provision of Piwik accounts to people who "own" a collection.
+Collection and object page visits are recorded using only the collection-specific site ID, not both it and the general site ID.
+Currently, only collection and object page visits are recorded for collections using this feature; site searches are not.
+Multiple collections can be associated with the same site ID.

+If a collection is not associated with a site ID, page visits for it or its child collections use the general site ID.

 ## Dependencies

 * Islandora